fredbots/micro-app-demo/README.md

             .end((err, res) => {
                 if(res) {
                     /*
-                        The request worked with a status 200 */
+                        The request worked with status 200
+                    */
                     if(res.status === 200 && res.text)
                         return resolve(res.text);

                     /*
-                        When occurs a 422 error code the app must be closed, so it needs a special handler
+                        When 422 error code occurs, the app must be closed, so it needs a special handler
                     */